PostHog/posthog.com/contents/partners/index.md

 #### [**Tagticians**](../partners/tagiticians)

-Specialists in the implementation, configuration, and maintanence of data stack solutions and customer data platforms.
+Specialists in the implementation, configuration, and maintenance of data stack solutions and customer data platforms.

 **Services:** Tracking, implementation and integration support